pingcap/community/special-interest-groups/sig-expr/member-list.md

 # SIG Expr Member List

-This member list is updated bi-weekly.
+This member list is updated on a  bi-weekly basis.

 ## Active Contributors